loic-roux-404/plateforme/docs/index.md

 ### Requirements

 - A Contabo subscription [contabo](https://contabo.com)
-- An account of the Dns provider [namedotcom](https://name.com)
+- An account of the Gandi [gand](https://gandi.net)

 > Note: You could easily adapt terraform to use another provider, it just needs to support `user_data` with a cloud-init compatible syntax.

-> Note: For dns provider, it could be more complex but good terraform provider exists for namecheap, cloudflare, etc.

-### Quick deploy with terraform

-`cd terraform/`

-Rename `prod.tfvars.dist` to `prod.tfvars` and fill variables (precision to find them are in file comments).

-Then run `make apply`
+## Applying

+Follow the steps in [README.md](https://github.com/loic-roux-404/k3s-paas/blob/main/README.md) to apply the infrastructure.

 ## Index